 Turn the unit off by turning the switch to the "0" position.

-In the event of a loss of supply power or of turning the power source off in the normal manner, welding data will be stored so that it is available next time the unit is started.
+If the supply power fails or the power source is turned off in the normal manner, the welding data will be stored so that it is available next time the unit is started.

 5.3 Fan control